jeammimi/replication_yeast/README.md

  * Compute 3D correlation
  * Rescale different sizes of genomes
  * Explore in Yeast the differences between simulated curve and experimental
-    - Need for more origins
+    - Need for more origins ?
+    - find phase diagram ?